-This proxy statement and the enclosed form of proxy are furnished in connection with the solicitation of proxies by our board of directors for use at the 2023 annual meeting of stockholders of Telesis Bio Inc. (the Annual Meeting), and any postponements, adjournments or continuations thereof.
-The Annual Meeting will be held on Thursday, July 6, 2023 at 8:00 a.m.
+This proxy statement and the enclosed form of proxy are furnished in connection with the solicitation of proxies by our board of directors for use at the 2024 annual meeting of stockholders of Telesis Bio, Inc. (the Annual Meeting), and any postponements, adjournments or continuations thereof.
+The Annual Meeting will be held on Wednesday, May 1, 2024 at 8:00 a.m.
 Pacific Time virtually via live webcast.
-You will be able to attend the Annual Meeting virtually by visiting www.proxydocs.com/TBIO and entering the control number located on your notice or proxy card, where you will be able to listen to the meeting live, submit questions and vote online.
+You will be able to attend the Annual Meeting virtually by visiting www.proxydocs.com/TBIO and entering the control number located on your proxy card, where you will be able to listen to the meeting live, submit questions and vote online.
+We intend to begin mailing this proxy statement, the attached Notice of Annual Meeting of stockholders and the enclosed proxy card on or about April 19, 2024 to all stockholders of record entitled to vote at the Annual Meeting.
+Although not part of this proxy statement, we are also sending, along with this proxy statement, our 2023 annual report, which includes our financial statements for the fiscal year ended December 31, 2023.